 Longevity.Technology: Seven weeks is a long time in longevity, it would seem!
 With new founding fellows coming on board to provide advice and guidance and the first application deadline set to close at the end of this month, we thought it was high time to remind our readers of the opportunity to be part of this programme for revolutionary longevity biotech startups – the biggest impact on human health in history could be just around the corner!
 With that in mind we caught up with Nathan Cheng, ODLB‘s Program Director to get his perspective on things.

-Nathan Cheng is the behind Longevity List, Longevity Marketcap and The Longevity Biotechshow, and his passion for longevity is uncontainable.
+Nathan Cheng is the person behind Longevity List, Longevity Marketcap and The Longevity Biotechshow, and his passion for longevity is uncontainable.
 Cheng is delighted with the ODLB‘s progress so far.

 “It’s amazing,” he says.
 “We have been talking to so many incredible applicants who are super-passionate about aging – founders, aspiring founders, those looking to join startups, and investors.
 I’m really excited for the longevity startup community we’re building and our first cohort, which launches on September 12th.”